-Comment: The applicant has filed for a Joint Permit with the US Army Corps of Engineers and Oregon Department of State Lands for the proposed dock.
-This application is pending review at this time.
+Comment: The applicant has filed for a Joint Permit with the US Army Corps of Engineers and a General Authorization permit with the Oregon Department of State Lands for the proposed dock.
+These applications are pending review at this time.